jaysara/structured-data-strreaming/README.md

 # structured-data-strreaming
-# Data Stream Development with Apache Spark, Kafka, and Spring Boot [Video]
+# Data Stream Development with Apache Spark, Kafka, and Spring Boot
 This is the code repository for article at linkedin.
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ### Technical Requirements
 This course has the following software requirements:<br/>